oasis-tcs/openc2-jadn/jadn-v1.1.md

 only among instances of the same type.

 Instances of a Class are objects.
-Objects are not identified by value because two objects instantiated from the same Class, even with the same properties, remain distinct and no two objects are ever equal.
+Objects are not identified by value because two objects instantiated from the same Class, even with the same property values, remain distinct and no two objects are ever equal.
 Although objects are not values, DataTypes model object features that are values, such as public fields and API (getter/setter) views of private state.
 Additional differences between DataType and Class include:
 * Collection DataTypes specify if value order is significant.
 Class public fields and API values do not have an order.
 * DataType distinguishes between values and references, Class does not.
-For example, software function arguments passed by value cannot be modified by the function while those passed by reference can.
+For example, software functions cannot persistently modify arguments passed by value but can modify those passed by reference.
 Validating a document for correctness or integrity validates the values it contains but not the values it references.
 A document DataType can distinguish between local and external references and validate that local references identify values contained within that instance.
 * Misusing Class to model data values often results in contradictions such as treating a